saroj-sahu-developer/web_scraper_backend/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.
+# To run the project

+Assuming that you have installed Ruby, Rails
-Things you may want to cover:
+The used database is sqlite.
+If you want to change, please update in database.yml

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite
+* open the terminal

-* Services (job queues, cache servers, search engines, etc.)
+* clone from git repo (git clone https://github.com/saroj-sahu-developer/web_scraper_backend)
+* open terminal in the project directory  (cd web_scraper_backend/)
+* bundle install

-* Deployment instructions
+* rails db:migrate

-* ...
+* rails s